 B. Permitted Uses of Healthcare Leave

-Employees with annual leave balances must use accrued annual leave prior to use of sick leave, until all annual leave has been taken.
+Employees with annual leave balances must use accrued annual leave prior to use of sick leave, until all annual leave has been taken, unless otherwise indicated in this Article.

 Healthcare leave may be applied to: